sinirlibiber/haqq-guide/Nodecord-main/README.md

 Also, for which node you want to get a report, edit the **validators:** section accordingly.
 - Name: Network name (Kujira, Osmosis,Quicksilver, etc.)
 - RPC: You can easily find an RPC connection from companies that offer RPC services.
-I usually follow Polkachu.
-Example rpc for Kujira: **https://kujira-rpc.polkachu.com/**
 - Address: This is neither your wallet address nor your valoper address.
 Be careful with this one.
 It should be your consensus address.
 You can find it in explorers.
 - Chain-id: haqq_54211-2